mstksg/advent-of-code-2018/reflections.md

 (Reusing `freqs` from Day 2)

-From there, we need to just count how many frequencies we observe are greater than 1.
+From there, we need to count how many frequencies we observe are greater than 1.
 We can do that by filtering and counting how many are left.

 ```haskell